 In addition, Pasajcap is considered one of the best overlander sites in all of Guatemala.
 There are 14 drive-in camping sites that share a bathroom and some amazing views.

-We have friends who drive to Pasajcap from Canada every year in their van named Slow Sally.
+We have friends who drive to Pasajcap from Canada every year in their van they call Slow Sally.
 They always have plans to continue further south but end up getting ‘stuck’ at Pasajcap each year.
 They have a great blog about their slow travels including one on why they keep coming back to Lake Atitlan.

 Why We Love Pasajcap Rentals